City, state, country

 - 1,234,567,890,987,654,321

-In the US system, a period indicates a decimal number.
+In the US system, a period indicates a decimal number, a part of a whole number.

 Examples (US):